Nicklaspoke/webbapp-kmom10-project/README.md

 For the project i have choosen to implement to open APIs i focoused around space and rockets:

-The first API i have chhosen is the Public API for SpaceX where you can get information about past and upcomming missons they will do/have done
+The first API i have chosen is the Public API for SpaceX where you can get information about past and upcomming missons they will do/have done

 * [SpaceX](https://github.com/r-spacex/SpaceX-API)

 The Second API i have choosen to implement is the public API for tracking the ISS(International Space Station), where you can get the current position of the sapce station.
-As well as with your own coordinates see the next time it will pass over you.
+As well as getting a list of everyone who is living on the space station.

 * [ISS Location](http://open-notify.org/Open-Notify-API/)